YuchenHsu/Cosc360Forums/README.md

 ## Proposal

-### Details of team members (name and student number)
+### Details of team members (name, student number, and github username)

-* Ethan Hsu 43371855
+* Ethan Hsu 43371855 YuchenHsu
-* Beth Ralston 18799312
+* Beth Ralston 18799312 mblackbeak
-* Jacob Tizel 75492660
+* Jacob Tizel 75492660 jacobtizel

 ### Project description and details:

-## Use snake case for all variables, file names, and github branches (everything!)
+### Use snake case for all variables, file names, and github branches (everything!)

 #### Provide a description of the project you are going to undertake